OSGConnect/connectbook/FsurfRemote/ListAndGetOutputs.md

      Subject    Workflow             Submit time          Cores          Status
      MRN_3       97                   10:00 01-19-2016     2              PROCESSING

-The above screen output shows that there is just one workflow in the list.
 The status of the workflow is `PROCESSING` which means the workflow is not completed yet.
-The id of the workflow is `97` which is required to get the output or remove the workflow.
+The id of the workflow is `97`.
+The id is required to get the output of a completed workflow or remove it from the list of workflows.

 ##  Getting Outputs